-A 55-year-old Omani man who works as administrative in the Ministry of Education, presented in May 2021 with a three-week history of profuse diarrhea associated with mucus and a frequency of 10 times per day.
+A 55 years old Omani man who works as administrative in ministry of education, presented in May 2021 with three weeks history of profuse diarrhea associated with mucus and a frequency of 10 times per day.
 The patient had nausea, poor oral intake, and weight loss of approximately 10 kg.
 He had no history of fever, skin rash, jaundice, or respiratory symptoms.
-There was no history of travel, change in dietary habits, or ingestion of unusual food, and none of his family members had similar symptoms.
-His medical background was only remarkable for COVID-19 pneumonia in April 2020 for which he required hospital admission for seven days.
-During his admission, he received a five-day course of dexamethasone 6 mg/day and was discharged on a prolonged course of tapering dexamethasone regime of 10 mg for five weeks.
+There was no history of travel, change in dietary habits, or ingestion of unusual food and none of his family members had similar symptoms.
+His medical background was only remarkable for COVID-19 pneumonia in April 2020 for which he required hospital admission for 7 days.
+During his admission, he received 5 days course dexamethasone 6 mg/day and was discharged on a prolonged course of tapering dexamethasone regime 10 mg for 5 weeks.

-The patient was initially evaluated at a local primary health care facility and suspected to have pinworms (Enterobius vermicularis) for which he was treated with a single dose of albendazole 400 mg to be followed by a second dose after two

-3Acute Medicine Unit, Department of Internal Medicine, Royal Hospital, Muscat, Oman weeks, but the second dose was not taken.
-His symptoms persisted, therefore he presented to the Royal Hospital for further management.
-On presentation, the laboratory workup showed high eosinophilia of $1.2 \times 10^9/L$ (normal range = 0.1- $0.5 \times 10^9/L$), a picture of cholestasis with alkaline phosphatase levels of 217 IU/L (normal range = 46-116 IU/L), alanine transaminase levels of 76 IU/L (normal range = 10-49), and normal bilirubin 6 μmol/L (normal range = 5-21).
-Stool microscopy showed Strongyloides larvae in three stool samples [Figure 1].
-The abdominal ultrasound showed common bile duct dilation [Figure 2].
-Magnetic resonance cholangiopancreatography showed no abnormalities.
+The patient was initially evaluated at local primary health care and suspected to have pinworms (Enterobius vermicularis) for which he was treated with a single dose of albendazole 400 mg to be followed by a second dose after 2 weeks but the second dose was not taken.
+His symptoms persisted, therefore he presented to the Royal hospital for further management.
+On presentation, the laboratory workup showed high eosinophilia 1.2 x 10/L (normal range: 0.1-0.5 x 10/L) and picture of cholestasis as alkaline phosphatase 217 IU/L (normal range: 46-116 IU/L), alanine transaminase 76 IU/L (normal range 10-49) and normal bilirubin 6 umol/l (normal range 5-21).
+Stool microscopy showed Strongyloides larvae in 3 stool samples Figure 1.
+Abdomen Ultrasound showed common bile duct dilation Figure 2.
+Magnetic resonance cholangiopancreatography (MRCP) showed no abnormalities.